ValAug/AWS_Security/README.md

 # Covid script and module.
 Deploys a small CI/CD to AWS.

-## Necessary packages to be install it
+## Necessary packages to be install it in your enviroment

+- create a virtual env

 - python3 -m pip install -U boto3
 - python3 -m pip install -U click